 Either humidity or heat by itself can be somewhat bearable but when you combine both together it becomes stifling, steamy and sweaty.
-It should be noted the following are places are where you can escape this heat and humidity, inside most of the taxis, the major shopping centers, the sky train, the ice arena in the Central World Center, inside some museums, restaurants (not all), hotels (not all) and inside the “godsend” that is available on almost every block called 7-Eleven. (well not quite on every block – but almost every one!)
+It should be noted the following places in Bangkok are where you can escape this heat and humidity; inside most of the taxis, major shopping centers, the Skytrain, the ice arena in the Central World shopping center, the mini ski resort inside the Gateway Ekamai shopping center, inside some museums, restaurants (not all), hotels (sometimes not inside the cheaper ones) and inside the “godsend” that is available on almost every block called 7-Eleven (well not quite on every block – but almost every one!)